 There are four warehouses in Scrapyard that provide lines of sights and are the locations of objectives in some game modes.

 The Green Warehouse on the south end of the map is a two-story building with several entrances and windows.
-The first floor does not offer any amazing vantage points of the map, but it can be used to cover the A flag in Domination or various objectives in Hardpoint and Cyber Attack.
+The first floor does not offer any amazing vantage points of the map.
+It can be used, however, to cover the A flag in Domination or various objectives in Hardpoint and Cyber Attack.

 The second floor of the building has several windows that are perfect for snipers to cover the middle lanes and protect their teammates.
 It also has a clear view of the Red Warehouse on the opposite end of the map, so be mindful of enemy snipers on the hunt.